 This week marked the unveiling of a statue of Senator Barry Goldwater in the National Statuary Hall in Washington D.C.
 The Goldwater statue joins a statue of Eusebio Kino to represent Arizona in Statuary Hall.
 Kino represents the days of the untamed Arizona frontier, as his explorations and cartography served to build roads and stockyards throughout Southern Arizona.
-Goldwater’s statue reB9nfUs_IcAAlFxLplaced a statue of John Campbell Greenway, a mining and railroad executive, which had been in the national hall since 1930.
+Goldwater’s statue replaced a statue of John Campbell Greenway, a mining and railroad executive, which had been in the national hall since 1930.

 Collaboration between the Arizona State Capitol Museum Guild and the State Society of Arizona raised the funds necessary to transport the Goldwater statue to Washington D.C. and bring the Greenway statue back to Arizona.
 Serving as the Vice President of the State Society of Arizona, Russell Smoldon, CEO of B3 Strategies, played a role in the realization of Goldwater’s installation in Statuary Hall.
 Russell celebrated the installation with the State Society of Arizona, Arizona’s congressional delegation, and fellow Arizonans who flew to Washington D.C. for the event on February 11th.